Akisame-AI/TRMNL_buienradar/README.md

 ![Implementation example](https://github.com/user-attachments/assets/dcdee906-4b33-40bc-bcc2-3c7c47f7f5dc)

 ## Setting up the plugin
-Run the find_closest_station.py with your longitude and latitude.
-It will give you the name of the closest weather station to you.
+This plugin is included in TRMNL.
+However, if you want to set it up yourself you can create a new private plugin.
-Create a new private plugin and import the plugin zip file.
+Select import zip file to import the included zip file.
 A dropdown menu will show at the top.
-Using this dropdown menu select the weather station that the python file returned.
+Using this dropdown menu select the weather station that is closest to you or fill out your own coordinates and supply your latitude and longitude below.